Reviews of Diagnostic Imaging Technology for Cervical Spine Instability Ross Hauser, MD.

 Joint instability is difficult to detect by supine static scanning methods.
 To find joint instability, especially in the neck, it is important to scan the person when they are upright and preferably during motion or their symptomatic position, whether it be with upright x-rays, MRI, or position CT scans.

-In a 2013 paper, doctors writing in the European spine journal (1) described this problem. “(our results) show a high rate of false negative results in cases of hidden discoligamentous (disc and ligament) injuries by using conventional radiographic analysis as well as quantitative motion analysis in plain lateral radiographs in a trauma setting.
+In a 2013 paper, doctors writing in the European spine journal (4) described this problem. “(their results) show a high rate of false negative results in cases of hidden discoligamentous (disc and ligament) injuries by using conventional radiographic analysis as well as quantitative motion analysis in plain lateral radiographs in a trauma setting.
 Despite the technical possibilities in a modern trauma center, our data and recent literature indicate a thorough clinical and radiographic follow-up of patients with cervical symptoms to avoid secondary complications from missed cervical spine injuries.”

 The structural and clinical effects of upper and lower cervical instability and whiplash injury can be readily observed and quantified with advanced imaging technology.
 These new technologies and the resultant understanding of the biomechanics and neuropathology of cervical instability and whiplash injuries are of critical importance in the treatment of these injuries and in proving their existence in the medical-legal realm.
 These imaging modalities are readily available.
 However, analysis of the results is a timely and complex task.
 These modalities are as follows: